-Content must be accessible to both Remix and Unified Origins on the same path
+Content (archive segments) must be accessible to both Remix and Unified Origins on the same path

-Content encoding profiles should match (which it will as Capture extracts the content from the publishing point, which does not change).
+Content encoding profiles should match.
+Since Capture extracts the content from a single linear publishing point the profile of the archive segments does not change.

 Redundant setup for the ingest to prevent gaps caused by: